jp-a/Hello-World/README.md

 Development Guidelines
 ----------------------
 Perform modification on your local environment
-Commit modification to your lcoal environment
+Commit modification to your local environment

     git commit